 - Infrastructure: Treatment rooms, patient rooms, medical equipment.

-- State of Disrepair: Partially in ruins, some areas still intact.
+- State of disrepair: Partially ruined, some areas still intact.

 Site Features